theolivenbaum/resin/README.md

 # ResinDB
 ResinDB is a in-process document database with full-text search and loosely coupled storage engine.
-ResinDB may be used as a database, or as an index to your data store.
+ResinDB may be used as a database, or as an index to your database or key/value store.

 ## No schema
 You can store documents with variable number columns/fields.